Technical Standards Policy

 Applicant Certificate of Understanding must be signed on the last page and returned to the Sonography Office.
 A copy will be made to be kept on file in the Medical Imaging Department Office.

-All candidates seeking a certificate through the Diagnostic Medical Sonography and Echocardiography Programs must possess the essential skills and abilities necessary to complete the curriculum successfully with our without reasonable accommodations for any disabilities and individual may have.
+All candidates seeking a certificate through the Diagnostic Medical Sonography and Diagnostic Cardiac Sonography Programs must possess the essential skills and abilities necessary to complete the curriculum successfully with our without reasonable accommodations for any disabilities and individual may have.

-Students enrolled in the Hudson Valley Community College Diagnostic Medical Sonography and Echocardiography Programs must demonstrate numerous competencies representing all three learning domains – cognitive, psychomotor and affective.
+Students enrolled in the Hudson Valley Community College Diagnostic Medical Sonography and Diagnostic Cardiac Sonography Programs must demonstrate numerous competencies representing all three learning domains – cognitive, psychomotor and affective.
 Students learn, practice and verify these competencies in a variety of settings including the classroom, the laboratory and in the clinical environment.

 To achieve the mandated classroom competencies, Sonography students must perceive and integrate information from a variety of sources.
 The sources include oral instruction, printed material, visual media, and live demonstrations.
 Students must participate in classroom discussion, present oral reports and successfully pass written and computer based examinations which include the interpretation of sonographic images.
 Completion of these tasks requires cognitive skills including reading, writing and problem solving.
 To be physically capable of classroom work students must with assistance be able to see, hear, speak, sit and touch.